hmcts/delete_testing/docs/index.md

 #### Build application

-1. Login to Jenkins and select ["HMCTS - Labs"](https://sandbox-build.platform.hmcts.net/job/HMCTS_Sandbox_LABS/) folder.
+1. Login to Jenkins and select [HMCTS - Labs](https://sandbox-build.platform.hmcts.net/job/HMCTS_Sandbox_LABS/) folder.
 Scan the organization by clicking on `Scan Organization Now`.
 New repository should be listed under repositories after scan finishes.
 Logs can be monitored under `Scan Organization Log`.
 Any GitHub repository that starts with `labs*` will be listed as part of this scan.

 2. Run the jenkins pipeline against the `master` branch.